 (8) New water pipes laid from front entrance to theatre end, and into castle main building, and to Nurses Block.
 This finally resolved a ten year problem with leaks that had led to £18,000 per annum bills for water.
 Since the new alkafine pipes were laid, our water bills have reduced to circa £4,500 a year - so much lower that the water company suspected (and tested for) a problem with their meter!

 (9) 56 New large table lamps bought from 'Coachhouse' and distributed around the bedrooms and function rooms.
 In the lounges and dining areas these provide low level softer lighting which is preferable to the brighter lights of the overhead chandeliers.
 Ambience certainly is improved in the evenings and the bedrooms look nicer with the new lamps too.
+However they are gradually getting broken and we must now have 20 of them all in pieces, waiting to be repaired by 'someone'.

 (10) General tidying up and improvement of garden areas immediately around castle.
+New flower beds in front courtyard.

 (11) Billiard room and Music room which together form the main evening function room, have now been waterproofed against damp ingress above window arches and on walls (involving some re-building of internal walls and damp proofing work).
 The Music Room roof has been recovered, and both rooms nicely repainted and refurbished, the works being completed during January and February 2017.